pangeo-data/pangeo/docs/cloud.rst

 Users may use ``pip`` and ``conda`` to install new packages in their own environments, but this approach currently has some limitations

-- The environment will be reset back ot the base environment every time the user logs out of the cluster.
+- The environment will be reset back to the base environment every time the user logs out of the cluster.
 - Changes in environment cannot be propagated to Dask workers.